Oliver Antman: Anderlecht

+On 29 July 2026, Antman left Rangers to join Belgian Pro League side RSC Anderlecht for a fee of around £4.5 million.

 International career

 Antman has played matches in Finnish U18, U19 and U21 teams.
 On 26 September 2022, 21-year old Antman got his debut for the Finnish national team in a 2022–23 UEFA Nations League B game against Montenegro.
 Antman both scored the 1-0 goal and made the assist to the goal for 2–0.

 In the UEFA Euro 2024 qualifiers, Antman scored three goals in five games, including the winning goal in a 1–0 away victory against Kazakhstan.
 He missed the four last qualifying games due to an injury suffered in a match against Denmark.
 His groin was operated by surgeon Lasse Lempainen in Turku, Finland in September 2023.